Adele Neuhauser: Career

 Neuhauser wanted to be an actress since she was six.
-1976 - 1978 she trained as actor at the drama school Schauspielschule Krauss.
+From 1976-1978 she trained as an actor at the drama school Schauspielschule Krauss.

-In her early twenties she moved to Germany and began to play at theaters in Münster, Essen, Regensburg, at the Staatstheater Mainz and occasionally also in Vienna.
+In her early twenties she moved to Germany and began performing in theaters in Münster, Essen, Regensburg, and at the Staatstheater Mainz and occasionally also in Vienna.

-Neuhauser gained nationwide attention for playing as woman Mephisto in Faust at the Stadttheater Regensburg.
+Neuhauser gained nationwide attention for playing the woman Mephisto in Faust at the Stadttheater Regensburg.
 In addition, she also starred in movies (Helden in Tirol, Gone – eine tödliche Leidenschaft, Wo ist Fred?, Little White Lies, 3faltig) and television series (Tatort, Polizeiruf 110 and Sinan Toprak ist der Unbestechliche) and became widely known for her distinctive voice, in particular through her role of the farmer's wife Julie Zirbner in the ORF production Vier Frauen und ein Todesfall.

-In 2008 Neuhauser underwent a vocal cord surgery due to deposits and a Reinke's edema on the vocal cords.
-The pitch of her voice has thus increased a little and she has since then not been addressed anymore on the phone as "Mr. Neuhauser".
+In 2008 Neuhauser underwent vocal cord surgery due to deposits and a Reinke's edema on the vocal cords.
+The pitch of her voice has thus increased a little and she has since then not been addressed on the phone as "Mr. Neuhauser".

-Since 2010 she plays the alcohol-dependent former vice squad investigator Bibi Fellner who suffers from Burnout syndrome and works on the side of Harald Krassnitzer (as Moritz Eisner) in the Viennese Tatort produced by the ORF.
+Since 2010 she plays the alcohol-dependent former vice squad investigator Bibi Fellner who suffers from burnout syndrome and works alongside Harald Krassnitzer (as Moritz Eisner) in the Viennese production of Tatort, produced by the ORF.